danielittlewood0/danielittlewood.xyz/README.md

 To test the site locally, `python -m http.server 8000` will serve it on `localhost:8000`.
 But you can change the language if python isn't your favourite.

+Most commits are tagged as either `[Content]` or `[Development]`, indicating whether they purely change the static content, or the build process.